Or go to our Shopify Theme Detector directly

 Even though Woocommerce is clearly dominating the eCommerce arena, Shopify has plenty of pros that make many users want to migrate from WooCommerce to Shopify.
-Shopify’s market share at the moment is almost 10% while WooCommerce’s market share is a whopping 28%.
-Since Shopify is on the rise, it’s only logical to have a built-in ability for migration.
+Shopify’s market share at the moment is a bit over 10% while WooCommerce’s market share is a whopping 38%.
+Since Shopify is on the rise, it’s only logical to have a built-in ability for migration between the two.

 Sign Up to Shopify